falkr/ttm4115/pages/prep-components.md

 Goals: The learning goals specific for this week are the following:

-- Be aware of the forces when decomposing a system into parts.
+- Be aware of the aspects when decomposing a system into parts.
 - Understand and apply the mechanisms of services.
 - Decompose the semester project into components.